Skip to main content

 • Family history may be present in cases of rheumatoid arthritis (RA), seronegative arthropathies and osteoarthritis (OA).

-• Pain is not often discriminatory in diagnostic terms.
-Speed of onset may help - gout tends to come on abruptly, whereas RA is usually more gradual.
+• Speed of onset and severity at the start may help - gout tends to come on abruptly, whereas RA is usually more gradual.
 Similarly, gout tends to cause very severe, excruciating pain.

-• Diurnal variation of symptoms may give useful clues.
+• Diurnal variation of symptoms is important to establish.
 An inflammatory arthritis tends to be worse on waking and eases as the day goes on.
 Mechanical pain tends to have the opposite effect.
+Most causes of polyarthritis are inflammatory, with osteoarthritis being the exception.

 • Migratory arthritis (flitting from joint to joint over a period of days) might suggest gonococcal infection, rheumatic fever (RF), sarcoidosis, systemic lupus erythematosus (SLE), Lyme disease or bacterial endocarditis.

-• Pattern of joint involvement is very useful in suggesting a diagnosis.
+• The pattern of joint involvement may be useful in suggesting a diagnosis.
 For example:

 • OA of the hand affects the distal interphalangeal (DIP) and proximal interphalangeal (PIP) joints but spares the metacarpophalangeal (MCP) joints.